WaveAssist/WaveAssist/README.md

-# WaveAssist Python SDK 🌊
+# WaveAssist SDK & CLI 🌊

 WaveAssist makes it simple to store and retrieve data in your automation workflows.
+Access your projects through our Python SDK or CLI.

 ---